-Attract and Retain Supermarkets
+Retain and Attract Supermarkets

 Improve Non-Traditional Grocery Retail Options

 While they remain most residents’ primary food source, supermarkets are not the only point of access in the food environment and may not be appropriate for every neighborhood.
-Therefore, BFPI created healthy food retail strategies, such as the concept of “supermarket alternatives”, for small grocery stores, corner stores and convenience stores; and to expand innovative community-based programs like the Virtual Supermarket Program to ensure all residents have access to affordable healthy foods.

 More about our innovative community-based programs